-Processes You haven't Gotten, Right?
+Processes You Haven't Gotten, Right?

-Sabeeh Khan: That varies depending on where you are in terms of the company and your experience with M&A. When you're building something from the ground up, there's a lot that you haven't gotten right, and when you have done a ton of deals, you have a very different set of things that you don't get right.
+SK: That varies depending on where you are in terms of the company and your experience with M&A. When you're building something from the ground up, there's a lot that you haven't gotten right, and when you have done a ton of deals, you have a very different set of things that you don't get right.

 One of the areas that we are probably struggling a bit is getting those processes in place for the integration and the hand-off between the diligence and integration.
 Finding the right time to make that transition can also be challenging.